 GF Populate Anything

 This can help you deal with user categorization.
 For example, if a customer selects a specific ‘Model Type’, you can dynamically populate the ‘Available Color’ custom field with the options that are available for that model type.
+You’ll then be able to update your CRM with exactly, and only, the right data your need.

 #5 – Dynamically organize the database